Cookies & Cups > Recipes > Cooking Method > Slow Cooker > Slow Cooker Ricotta Stuffed Meatballs

 Slow Cooker Ricotta Stuffed Meatballs

+Meatballs are a lifestyle in our house.
+I have SO MANY recipes, including chipotle meatballs, classic Swedish meatballs, and German meatballs.
 The original inspo for today’s recipe came from my friend Shawn’s cookbook, Express Lane Cooking.
-She also has a delicious recipe for slow cooker meatballs stuffed with cheese, and I couldn’t resist sharing my own.
+In it, she has a delicious recipe for slow cooker meatballs stuffed with cheese, and I couldn’t resist sharing my own.
+These ricotta meatballs are soft and flavorful, made from juicy ground beef (or chicken) and stuffed to the max with three melty Italian cheeses.

-Fast forward 6 hours, and you have moist and tender cheese stuffed meatballs simmered to perfection.
+Simply add the meatballs and sauce to the slow cooker, and hit “go”.
+Fast forward 6 hours, and you have fluffy, moist cheese-stuffed meatballs simmered to perfection.
 They smell amazing and taste even better.
-Serve these over a fat bed of pasta and tell me that it doesn’t change your life!
+Serve these over a bed of pasta and tell me that it doesn’t change your life!

 Slow cooker ricotta stuffed meatballs served over pasta on a plate, with a bite missing from one meatball.

-Below is a round-up of everything you’ll need to make tasty ricotta stuffed meatballs in the slow cooker.
-Don’t forget to refer to the recipe card further down for the full ingredient amounts:
+Below is an overview with notes on what you’ll need to make tasty ricotta meatballs in the slow cooker.
+Refer to the recipe card after the post for the printable recipe with the full amounts and details.

-• Pasta Sauce: You can use any tomato-based pasta sauce your heart desires.
-Classic marinara sauce, arrabbiata sauce, or chianti sauce are all good options.
-Of course, you can always use homemade pasta sauce also.
+• Pasta Sauce – You can use any homemade or store-bought pasta sauce your heart desires.
+Classic marinara sauce, vodka sauce, or arrabbiata sauce (if you like it spicy) are good options.
+I include my favorite sauce ideas below.

 • Pasta: Like the sauce, you can use any pasta you’d like.
 Serve your slow cooker meatballs over spaghetti, linguine, penne, rigatoni, or even zoodles for a delicious low-carb option.
 See further down for more serving suggestions.